NotDarkn/website/TO-DO.md

 - [x] Create custom fonts for future use
 - [x] Create a scaled version of the site for mobile devices
 - [x] Create more information to the README of this GitHub
+- [x] Create a button to continue to the propaganda
+- [x] Create a ticklist to continue to the propaganda

 ##### Changed